 opportunities requiring training

 The following opportunities working directly with those we serve require training provided by the YWCA.
-Training varies based on the volunteer role and we’ll hold our next full training in June.
-Please email or call Leigh Busby at email@example.com or (804) 980-7291 to find out more details.p>
+Training varies based on the volunteer role and we’ll hold our next full training in January.
+Please email or call Leigh Busby at firstname.lastname@example.org or (804) 980-7291 to find out more details.

 regional hospital accompaniment response team (R-HART)